Anjuman (actress): Anjuman as an action heroine

+Singing

+Anjuman was also a keen singer.
+The only song she performed publicly as a singer happened to be Tere Bajre Di Rakhi, a traditional Punjabi song that she performed for PTV.

 Marriage

 Anjuman married income tax commissioner, Mobin Malik, gave birth to two sons and one daughter.
-Zeeshan, Adnan and Iman, quit films, and lived in the United Kingdom with her family.
-However, Mobin Malik, Anjuman's husband was murdered on Eid day in 2013 while he was in Lahore visiting relatives.
+Zeeshan, Adnan, and Iman, quit films, and lived in the United Kingdom with her family.
+However, Mobin Malik, Anjuman's husband, was assassinated on Eid day, 16 October 2013, while he was in Lahore visiting relatives.

-Anjuman got married for the second time on 17 June 2019 with Waseem Lucky Ali.
+Anjuman got married for the second time in 2019 with business tycoon Mian Waseem, AKA Lucky Ali.
 The ceremony was attended by only close family and friends.